epam/edp-install/documentation/openshift_install.md

     - [gerrit-operator](https://github.com/epmd-edp/gerrit-operator)
     - [jenkins-operator](https://github.com/epmd-edp/jenkins-operator)

-* Apply EDP template using oc.
-Find below the description of each parameter:
-   - EDP_NAME - name of your EDP tenant to be deployed;
-   - DNS_WILDCARD - DNS wildcard for routing in your K8S cluster;
-   - ADDITIONAL_TOOLS_TEMPLATE_NAME - name of the OpenShift template in the edp-deploy project that is additionally deployed during the installation (Sonar, Gerrit, Nexus, Secrets, edpName, dnsWildCard, etc.).
-User variables can be used and are replaced during the provisioning, all the rest must be hardcoded in a template.
-   - STORAGE_CLASS_NAME - storage class that will be used for persistent volumes provisioning;
-   - EDP_VERSION - EDP Image and tag.
-The released version can be found on [Dockerhub](https://hub.docker.com/r/epamedp/edp-install/tags);
-   - EDP_SUPER_ADMINS - administrators of your tenant separated by comma (,);
-   - JENKINS_VOLUME_CAPACITY - size of persistent volume for Jenkins data, it is recommended to use not less then 10 GB;
-   - JENKINS_IMAGE_VERSION - EDP image and tag.
-The released version can be found on [Dockerhub](https://hub.docker.com/r/epamedp/edp-jenkins/tags);
-   - ADMIN_CONSOLE_VERSION - EDP image and tag.
-The released version can be found on [Dockerhub](https://hub.docker.com/r/epamedp/edp-admin-console/tags);
-   - JENKINS_STAGES_VERSION - version of EDP-Stages library for Jenkins.
-The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-stages/releases);
-   - JENKINS_PIPELINES_VERSION - version of EDP-Pipeline library for Jenkins.
-The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-pipelines/releases);
+* Create an OpenShift template with with additional tools (e.g. Sonar, Gerrit, Nexus, Secrets, any other resources) that are non-mandatory.

-Inspect the list of parameters that can be used in the OpenShift template and replaced during the provisioning:
+* Inspect the list of parameters that can be used in the OpenShift template and replaced during the provisioning:

    - EDP_NAME - this parameter will be replaced with the EDP_NAME value, which is set in EDP-Install template;
    - DNS_WILDCARD - this parameter will be replaced with the DNS_WILDCARD value, which is set in EDP-Install template;